 ISO 45001:2018 Certification for Occupational Health and Safety Management System

-ISO 45001 is an international standard that indicates necessities for an Occupational Health and Safety (OH&S) management framework, which is expected to improve the safety and health of both workers and other staff.
+ISO 45001 is an international standard that indicates the necessity for an Occupational Health and Safety (OH&S) management framework, which is expected to improve the safety and health of both workers and other staff.

 ISO 45001 replaces OHSAS 18001, which is at present utilized by more than 100,000 associations around the world, as the essential OH&S standard utilized globally.
 The new standard empowers associations to proactively improve injury anticipation and reduce health diseases, while at the same time ensuring the association's life span.

-Associations that at present hold OHSAS 18001 affirmation currently have three years to re-guarantee, so as to meet the necessities of this new standard.
+Associations that at present hold OHSAS 18001 affirmations currently have three years to re-guarantee, to meet the necessities of this new standard.

 ISO 45001:2018 supports an association to accomplish the expected results of its OH&S management framework.
 Predictable with the association's OH&S policy, the planned results of an OH& management framework include: